Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Discussion

+Many, though not all, dwarf galaxies are known to host mild radial stellar metallicity gradients of $\nabla_\FeH\sim-0.1$ dex/$r_h$ \citep[see][and references therein]{taibi:2022}.
+The presence of a metallicity gradient in \EriII\ could impact our results in one of two ways.
+Our sample may be biased to higher metallicity because our CaHK measurements only include stars within $\sim$1 $r_h$ thereby missing the most metal-poor stars at large radii.
+Alternatively, the shape of \EriII's MDF may be altered by the inclusion of stars at a range of radii that do not share identical chemical enrichment histories, thus violating the assumption of a one-zone chemical evolution model.

+In most cases, the metallicity gradients of dwarf galaxies are thought to be primarily generated by feedback-driven outflows, which heat stellar orbits and preferentially drive outward migration of old stars \citep{el-badry:2016}.
+Because the oldest stars are also likely to be the most metal-poor, this migration can create a negative stellar metallicity gradient with more metal-rich stars at small radii and more metal-poor stars at large radii.
+While \citet{el-badry:2016} find feedback-driven stellar migration to be more pronounced for low-mass galaxies in a slightly larger mass regime ($M_* \sim 10^{7-9.6}$)\footnote{Specifically, \citet{el-badry:2016} find that the higher dark matter fractions and lower SFE of less massive galaxies leads to smaller fluctuations in the galactic potential and therefore weaker coupling between feedback-driven outflows and stellar kinematics.}, we cannot entirely rule out the possibility that our sample of stars in \EriII\ has been impacted by radial migration.

-There are two ways in which departures from a one-zone model could explain a turnover in the MDF without a rapidly declining SFH.
-The first is with a spatial gradient in parameter values.
-For example, if the outflow mass-loading increased with radius, then the central regions of the galaxy could evolve to higher \FeHtext\ than the outer regions, and this could produce a small fraction of stars with \FeHtext\ beyond the peak of the MDF.
-We have not experimented with such models, but with freedom to choose the density profile and $\eta(r)$ we expect one could produce a range of MDF shapes with roughly constant SFR.
+Alternatively, radial metallicity gradients may be indicative of radial gradients in galactic physics.
+For example, if the outflow mass-loading increased with radius or the SFE decreased with radius, then the central regions of the galaxy could evolve to higher \FeHtext\ than the outer regions.
+In principle, this could produce a small fraction of stars with \FeHtext\ beyond the peak of the MDF, creating the turnover we see in \EriII's MDF without needing to invoke an exponentially declining SFH.
+We have not experimented with such models, but with freedom to choose the density profile and $\eta(r)$ or $\tauSFE(r)$ we expect one could produce a range of MDF shapes.
+In chemical evolution studies of more massive galaxies like the Milky Way, radial variations in model parameters is indeed important and has motivated the replacement of the single one-zone model with a series of concentric one-zone models, each representing a radial annulus of the galaxy \citep[e.g.,][]{matteucci:1989, schonrich:2009, minchev:2013, johnson:2021, sharma:2021}.
+However, such effects are likely to be much less important for UFDs like \EriII, which formed the bulk of their stars on very short timescales and very small spatial scales.